Async Functions Have No Color

 Iā€™m really enjoying that more and more languages are leaning further into asynchronous primitives such as futures or channels, and provide a rich variety of execution models.
 It gives me the ability to address simple I/O problems with simple solutions, while also giving me the freedom to shoot myself in the foot.

 Incidentally, I believe that Zigā€™s take on colorblind async/await is solving a non-issue by making async function signatures look synchronous.
-Unless your code behaves correctly under any execution model you throw at it, thereā€™s even a risk of hiding valuable information.
+Unless your code behaves correctly under any execution model, thereā€™s a risk of digging new pits to fall in by hiding the important distinction that is eventuality.
 This level of magic feels very out of character for a language that has done so well keeping everything else simple and explicit.
-As long as your compiler has to break up async functions into a series of continuations, any sync-looking ABI is a lie šŸŽ‚.
+As long as your compiler has to break up async functions into a series of continuations, any synchronicity is a lie šŸŽ‚.

 Footnotes